Our Promise to You

 Now, I am here to care for and support all laboring women, with compassion and a nurturing touch.
 It is the pregnant woman's decision how she wants her labor and birth to happen.
 Medicine, or not, I will be here for continuous support no matter her decisions.
 I am certified with Birth Arts International.

 Hillary Ebling, CD(DONA)

 My name is Hillary Ebling.
 My journey to becoming a doula took the long route.
 I worked in medicine for 5 years before to becoming a doula.
 During that time, I birthed my daughter (now a high-spirited toddler) and didn’t even know what a doula was!
-My husband and I thought we knew what to expect, but we later learned we had just skimmed the surface of our options!
+I thought I knew what to expect, but I later learned that I had just skimmed the surface of my options for birth!

-As soon as I learned about the role of doulas in maternity care, I began my training as both a birth doula and postpartum doula.
-Now, I am certified through DONA International and I dedicate my time and energy to empowering expectant families so they may have the best chance of achieving their ideal birth.
+As soon as I learned about the role of doulas and childbirth educators in maternity care, I began my training as both a birth doula and postpartum doula.
+Now, I am certified through DONA International.
+I am a trainee through Lamaze International as well so that I can teach childbirth education classes to help families think through their options during their pregnancy.
+I dedicate my time and energy to empowering expectant families so they may have the best chance of achieving their ideal birth.